voyed/draft-srv6ops-addressing-guideline/draft-doe-srv6ops-srv6-addressing-guidelines.md

-   This section converts theory into byte boundaries, showing exactly **how** IPv6 bit‑richness is partitioned into a multi‑level hierarchy (Global‑ID → Region → Flex‑Algo → Site‑Set → Node).
+   This section converts theory into byte boundaries, showing exactly **how** IPv6 bit‑richness is partitioned into a multi‑level hierarchy (Global‑ID → Region → Flex‑Algo → Site‑seT → Node).

    The 128‑bit SRv6 locator is split into a 64‑bit *network* part and a 64‑bit *host* part.
 The network part encodes Domain‑ID, Region‑ID,